envp/tutorialspoint-dl/README.md

 Run
 ===
-In the project root:
+In the project root, look for the Rakefile, and edit it as per:

-`ruby tutorialspoint-dl.rb "subject"`
+`ruby "tutorialspoint-dl.rb \"subject\""`

 Where subject is one of: